Patch Adams (film): Critical reception

 On the review aggregator Rotten Tomatoes, Patch Adams has an approval score of 21% based on 71 reviews, and an average rating of 4.2/10.
 The critical consensus reads: "Syrupy performances and directing make this dramedy all too obvious."
 On Metacritic, the film holds a score of 26 out of 100, based on reviews from 21 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A+ to F.

 Janet Maslin of The New York Times criticized the film's lowbrow comedy, which did not mesh well with its "maudlin streak", and that the sentiment felt "fabricated".

 Lisa Schwarzbaum of Entertainment Weekly gave the film an F, deeming it "an offensive and deeply false 'inspirational' drama", lambasting the over-simplified portrayal of the medical establishment of the time.

 Robert K. Elder of the Chicago Tribune called Monica Potter "the best thing about the otherwise dopey Patch Adams".

 Chicago Sun-Times film critic Roger Ebert gave the film one-and-a-half stars out of four, and wrote, "Patch Adams made me want to spray the screen with Lysol.
 This movie is shameless.
 It's not merely a tearjerker.
 It extracts tears individually by liposuction, without anesthesia."
-It received "Two Thumbs Down" on his television series Siskel & Ebert, with particular criticism toward the character of Adams, who was viewed as "overbearing", "obnoxious", and "sanctimonious", as well as noting that they would never trust a doctor who acted like Adams does.
-Co-host Gene Siskel said, "I'd rather turn my head and cough than see any part of Patch Adams again."